Wyn-Christian/REBANAL-the-BLOKC-internship-challenge-backend/readme.md

 # INTERN01-BACKEND-WEB3 Challenge

+## Instructions

+Create a Node JS Web API that contain the following endpoints:

+`/nft/:walletAddress` - This queries a specific wallet on a given blockchain network and returns all owned NFTs

+`/balance/:walletAddress` - This returns balance of a specific wallet address on a given blockchain network

+You can utilize APIs such as Moralis or you can query using Ethers JS or similar packages.

+Submit via GitHub public repository

 ## Overview

 This repository contains the solution for the INTERN01-BACKEND-WEB3 internship challenge.
 The goal of this challenge is to create a Node.js Web API with specific endpoints that query a given blockchain network using Moralis.